Preventative Maintenance: A necessity in today's manufacturing world

 What is preventative maintenance?

 A somewhat self-explanatory term, preventative maintenance is a plan that is put in place within a company to determine when a machine will need new spare parts and service.
-The main purpose of preventative maintenance is to cut down on lost time due to repairs and prolong the life of the machine or item in question.
-Maintenance can help prevent companies from having to replace equipment, which can be a huge cost savings.
+The main purpose of preventive maintenance is to reduce downtime due to repairs and prolong the life of the machine or item in question.
+Maintenance can help prevent companies from having to replace equipment, which can result in significant cost savings.
 Machinery should be manufactured to last decades, but only when a preventative maintenance schedule helps the machine last that long.

 How do factors outside of the machinery itself affect maintenance?

-As the manufacturing industry has seen within recent years, machining has seen a general back up across the board in lead times.
-If preventative maintenance schedules are created and planned for, a spare part or part of the machine breaking or wearing down doesn’t need to mean long down time due to machining of new parts for the machine.
-Stocking spare parts on shelves is key to this factor, or ordering multiple parts at the same time.
-A few thousand dollars in stocking spare parts could mean tens of thousands of dollars in savings on lost time on the machine if those parts were not on shelves.
+As the manufacturing industry has seen in recent years, machining has experienced a general increase in lead times across the board.
+If preventative maintenance schedules are created and planned for, a spare part or part of the machine breaking or wearing down doesn’t need to mean long downtime due to machining new parts for the machine.
+Stocking spare parts on shelves is key to this factor, or, at a minimum, ordering multiple parts at the same time.
+A few thousand dollars in stocking spare parts could mean tens of thousands of dollars in savings on lost time on the machine if those parts were not on the shelves.

 How does preventive maintenance apply to workholding?

 As with most industrial products, workholding products have wearable parts that need to be replaced from time to time.
 Both magnetic and non-magnetic workholding require maintenance.
-See below on recommendations on stocking spare parts for both types of workholding that Magna-Lock USA offers.
+See below for recommendations on stocking spare parts for both types of workholding offered by Magna-Lock USA.

 Click HERE to start keep your production going.